bhoffman0/CSAwesome2/_sources/Unit4-Data-Collections/topic-4-6-input-files.rst

 Loop to Read in a File
 -----------------------

 A ``while`` loop is usually used to read in a file with multiple lines.
-The loop can use the method ``hasNextLine`` as the loop condition to detect if the file still contains elements to read.
+The loop can use the method ``hasNext`` as the loop condition to detect if the file still contains elements to read.
 A loop with this condition will terminate when there are no more lines to read in the file.
 After the loop is finished reading the data, the ``close`` method from Scanner should be called to close the file.

 .. code-block:: java

-   while (scan.hasNextLine())
+   while (scan.hasNext())
    {
       String line = scan.nextLine();
       ...